 So where do auto-renewals come into this?

-But what is an auto-renewal?
+But what is an automatic renewal?

 An auto-renewal is a clause in your insurance contract that states that your policy will continue for another 12 months if you do not give notice of cancellation to your insurer, normally within a certain ‘notice’ period.